Compiling Models

 Qualcomm® AI Hub supports compiling and profiling a PyTorch model to a QNN context binary.
 In this example, we will use mobilenet_v2.pt and compile it to a QNN context binary optimized to run on specific device.
 Since they are optimized specifically for targeted hardware, it can only be compiled for a single device.

 The context binary is an SOC-specific deployment mechanism.
-When compiled for a device, is expected that the model be deployed for the same device.
+When compiled for a device, it is expected that the model will be deployed to the same device.
 The format is operating system agnostic so the same model can be deployed on Android, Linux, or Windows.
 The context binary is designed only for the NPU.

 import qai_hub as hub